Do Girls Like Shy Guys?

 Positive Body Language

-- An open posture--legs spread and relaxed, spine and shoulders upright, wrists exposed.
+- An open posture.
+Keep your legs and thighs relaxed, spine and shoulders upright, wrists exposed.

-- Be yourself, through and through!
+- Be yourself!
 Attempting to pass as something you are not will cause the house of cards to collapse under you sooner rather than later and make you distinctly unhappy in the long term.
 Be comfortable and unapologetic about what and who you are.
 Shyness is not a disease!

 Do Girls Like Shy Guys?